fadouaabdoul/ImplementingFederatedLearning/README.md

 # ImplementingFederatedLearning
-This repo is a work that implement the Federated Leaning based on google paper "Communication-Efficient Learning of Deep Networks from Decentralized Data"
+This repo is a work that implement the Federated Leaning from the google paper "Communication-Efficient Learning of Deep Networks from Decentralized Data"